 I currently reside in Scottdale, AZ, USA, after a 30-year career working in corporate market research for several retail organizations.
 In those roles, I provided consumer insights and market research to guide business strategy.
 During that time, I had an interest in contemporary jewelry, but I didn’t really pursue that passion in earnest until I discovered AJF in 2010.
 My involvement with AJF has broadened my knowledge of the field and given me a whole new level of appreciation and fascination.
 AJF has provided me the unique opportunity to go behind the scenes in the art jewelry world.
 I served on the AJF Board from 2011 to 2018 in several roles including Marketing Committee chair, trip planner, and board secretary.

 AJF SUPPORT TEAM

-Nathalie Mornu edits nonfiction books; she has a particular interest in jewelry and crafts.
-She spent five years at the Appalachian Center for Craft studying jewelry fabrication and woodworking before changing course altogether and getting a degree in journalism.
-Nathalie then spent a dozen years in the editorial department at Lark Books, where her background in crafts, including knowledge of sewing and knitting, proved an excellent fit.
+Nathalie Mornu has edited nonfiction and DIY books for the last 15 years; she has a particular interest in jewelry and crafts.
+She spent five years at the Appalachian Center for Craft studying jewelry fabrication and furniture-making before changing course altogether and getting a degree in journalism.
+Nathalie then spent a dozen years in the editorial department at Lark Books, where her background in crafts proved an excellent fit.
 In her tenure at Lark, she worked with former Art Jewelry Forum editor Damian Skinner to copy edit Contemporary Jewelry in Perspective.
 Nathalie began serving as AJF’s proofreader in June 2014 and subsequently branched out to copy editing.
 She loves the job because it keeps her looped in to the latest developments on the contemporary scene!